yasutoshi-lab/Hephaestus/doc/commands/kill_en.md

 ### Not Initialized

 ```
-No hephaestus-work directory found.
+No .hephaestus-work directory found.
 Nothing to kill.
 ```

 Environment is not initialized or already in clean state.